SCENE 01 / DRONE VIDEOGRAPHY

 DGAC/AFAC-certified drone videography across Mexico — INAH-restricted archaeological no-fly zones, Spectre 007 CDMX aerial lineage, Copper Canyon and Sea of Cortez signature flights

-INAH (Instituto Nacional de Antropología e Historia) blanket-restricts drone flights over every pre-Hispanic site.
+Here is the layout.
+INAH (Instituto Nacional de Antropología e Historia) blanket-limits drone flights over each pre-Hispanic site.
 The list covers Teotihuacán (UNESCO 1987), Chichén Itzá (UNESCO 1988), Palenque, Monte Albán, Uxmal, Tulum, El Tajín, Xochicalco, Mitla, Coba.
-And INAH-specific permits with rotor-distance buffers are mandatory before any aerial footage at these locations.
-INBAL governs flights near Palacio de Bellas Artes and colonial baroque architecture in Puebla, Oaxaca, Guanajuato, San Miguel de Allende, and Morelia historic centers.
+And INAH-specific permits with rotor-distance buffers are required before any aerial footage at these locations.
+INBAL governs flights near Palacio de Bellas Artes and colonial baroque build style in Puebla, Oaxaca, Guanajuato, San Miguel de Allende, and Morelia historic centers.

+Here is how the work shapes up.
 On the ground, beyond regulatory work, Mexico's drone heritage runs through the Spectre 2015 Zócalo Day of the Dead aerial sequence, Sicario 2 Sonoran border drone work, and Roma's CDMX rooftop coverage.
-Signature aerial subjects include Copper Canyon (Sierra Madre Occidental, four times deeper than the Grand Canyon, Chihuahua-Pacífico Tarahumara railway), Pico de Orizaba (5,636m highest peak), Popocatépetl (active.
-This covers plume status monitored daily by CENAPRED), Sumidero Canyon Chiapas, Sian Ka'an UNESCO Biosphere Quintana Roo, Cabo Pulmo Marine Park, and gray-whale aerials over San Ignacio Lagoon Baja (January–March migration window).
+Signature aerial subjects have Copper Canyon (Sierra Madre Occidental, four times deeper than the Grand Canyon, Chihuahua-Pacífico Tarahumara railway), Pico de Orizaba (5,636m highest peak), Popocatépetl (active.
+This covers plume status tracked daily by CENAPRED), Sumidero Canyon Chiapas, Sian Ka'a UNESCO Biosphere Quintana Roo, Cabo Pulmo Marine Park, and gray-whale aerials over San Ignacio Lagoon Baja (January–March migration window).

 FAQ